mattiasherrfurth/mattiasherrfurth/README.md

 I'm a data professional with an engineering background and a passion for computer systems.
 I consider myself more of a generalist, with knowledge across many STEM domains and an eternal curiosity to learn more.
 I am an enthusiast of all domains of science, specializing in materials science, electrical engineering, computing systems, and chemistry.
 I have spent time in many different areas of engineering across the product lifecycle, from modeling and simulation to process engineering and quality control.

 ## Projects
-- Automated SPC visualizations to drive corrective actions
+- *Automated SPC visualizations to drive corrective actions*
+  - _Tools used_: Oracle SQL Developer, Microsoft SQL Server, Tableau Desktop, Tableau Server
   - Deployed queries in SQL Server on an Oracle Data Warehouse to join inspection results and non-conformance records for reporting
   - Deployed Tableau dashboards to plot p-charts and apply window calculations to aggregate over past 20 days while enabling automated reporting on out-of-control yield results
   - Ensuring compliance to sample inspections defined by ANSI/ASQ Z1.4 sampling tables
-- Designed and deployed multi-server system architectures to deliver real-time data analytics
+- *Designed and deployed multi-server system architectures to deliver real-time data analytics*
+  - _Tools used_: Azure DevOps, VMware Horizon, Postman, Python, Gliffy, OpenSSL, InfluxDB, Canary Labs
   - Lead the trade study to select an NoSQL key-value manufacturing historian database
   - Designed the architecture for integrating the historian with middleware and data collector services
   - Deployed development, staging, proxy, and prod/backup/enterprise in a virtualized on-premises closed-network cloud environment
+- *Designed and supported deployment of AWS ETL workflows.*
+  - _Tools used_: Jira, Confluence, Gliffy, Python, Alteryx, S3, Lambda, Glue, RDS, PostgreSQL, Tableau Desktop, Tableau Server
+  - Lead the trade study to select PostgreSQL as a data storage solution for loading processed content from incoming data files
+  - Drafted artifacts for organizing the deployment of ETL jobs using S3 events triggering Lambda/Glue workflows
+  - Supported deployment of ETL workflows to production environments
-- Standardized processes to enable high quality data storage.
+- *Standardized processes to enable high quality data storage.*
+  - _Tools used_: Python, Oracle SQL Developer, Microsoft SQL Server, SharePoint, PowerPoint
   - Analyzed structured data from authoritative source SAP system for trends and categorization of non-conformance records
   - Created procedures for standardizing methods of inputting data into SAP
   - Socialized procedures among engineers, technicians, and assemblers for enhanced detail and structure in non-conformance reporting